For the first time in maritime history, an all-female bridge and onboard leadership tea...

 Think James Bond and sail in a Chinese junk past cliff-islands floating in luminous seas.
 The 1,000 year-old City of Lakes is a haven for foodies and history buffs alike.

 Located on the edge of the Mekong Delta, this dynamic metropolis showcases the ageless beauty of an ancient culture.
 The History Museum houses artefacts from two thousand years of Vietnamese history.

 The Nguyen Dynasty founded this former capital in the 17th century on the banks of the Perfume River.
 Today, it is a massive open-air museum of temples, pagodas and palaces.

 This city is indisputably beautiful.
 Bordered by mountains, the beach traces a long swoop along a bay dotted with islands.
 Topiary and modern sculptures punctuate the immaculately manicured foreshore.

-Asia combines impressive natural wonders – such as lush rainforests, soaring peaks and spectacular beaches – with some of the world’s most prosperous and impressive cities.
+Asia combines natural wonders – such as lush rainforests, soaring peaks and spectacular beaches – with some of the world's most prosperous and impressive cities.
 When you set sail with us, we'll take you to some of the most exciting destinations in Asia.
 Discover a new world of history and culture every morning, from Vietnam’s iconic Halong Bay to the frenetic Hong Kong.

 The best of Asia, handpicked by us.